Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Quora will show you hundreds of niche topics based on the main one.

 You can go through all the topics and click on the one(s) you like the most.
-On those pages, you will find questions.
-If you think you know the answers to those questions, or you can write about them, you have found the perfect topic for you.

 If you’re not sure that’s the topic you want, simply repeat the process and then decide between a few niches.